HFHT/volunteer/README.md

 logins - count of logins
-custom locations - array of locations (title, lat, lng) ids, only show these for that person. custom activities - array of custom activities hours - array of {day, event, in, out, duraction (calculate), location id, mileage (calculate)}
+custom locations - array of locations (title, lat, lng) ids, only show these for that person. custom activities - array of custom activities

+constituent hours - one record for each person
+_id - string, same value as their constituent record. hours - array of {day, event, in, out, duraction (calculate), location id, mileage (calculate)}

 locations - one record for each location id - string to hold unique id, let mongo generate it.